Who we are

 We will retain your personal information for as long as is necessary for each purpose which we use it for.
 We take a number of factors into account when determining the appropriate retention period for personal information, including the nature of the data, the business purposes for which it was collected, any legal or contractual obligations which require us to retain it, whether retention is necessary for the purpose of exercising or defending our legal rights and whether we are permitted to retain it for the purposes of literary expression or archiving.

 We operate a Personal Data Retention and Disposal Policy.
 Please contact us if you would like to be provided with the details of the retention periods for specific aspects of your personal information.
+For full details about how to get in touch with us see the “How to contact us” section below.

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.